Kia Picanto: 2007 and 2009 facelift

+Naza Suria/Picanto

+The Naza Suria is a rebadged first generation Kia Picanto for Malaysia, it has different front and rear bumpers but had the same engine.

+The Naza Suria was updated in 30th October 2009 which it got renamed to the Naza Picanto instead and was just a rebadged 2007 Kia Picanto.

 Second generation (TA; 2011)

 The second generation Picanto made its debut at the 2011 Geneva Motor Show.
 Designed by Kia's European design team based in Frankfurt, Germany, under the direction of Peter Schreyer, the new model is longer in wheelbase and overall length than its predecessor.
 The Picanto is offered with a choice of two gasoline engines: a 1.0 liter three-cylinder or a 1.25 liter four-cylinder.
 The Europe-spec 1.25 liter engine features ecoDynamics, Kia's start-stop system.
 In addition, there is also a petrol/LPG version of the 1.0 liter engine available.
 The Brazil version is equipped with a flex fuel version of the 1.0 liter engine that uses both petrol and ethanol.